jdaly13/multistepform/README.md

 Added basic validation for form as well

 ```
-reusable partials are stored in partials
+reusable partials are stored in core components
 component state is stored in wizard container
-children presentational components/steps are stored in components
+children presentational features/steps are stored in components
 ```